-Charting When Your Cycle Isn’t 28 Days Long
+Charting Cervical Mucus When Your Cycle Isn’t 28 Days Long

-Truth be told, many women don’t have a menstrual cycle of every 28 days.
+Truth be told, many women don’t have a regular 28-day menstrual cycle.
 In fact, a “normal” menstrual cycle can be anywhere from 21 to 35 days long.
 Usually, women with polycystic ovary syndrome (PCOS), anovulatory cycles, perimenopause or other irregularities will see even longer cycles and longer phases in each.
-They might even see false peaks where cervical mucus ramps up to pre-ovulation at various points in their cycle without actually achieving ovulation.
+They might even see false peaks, where cervical mucus ramps up to pre-ovulation at various points in their cycle without actually achieving ovulation.

 If you aren’t cycling every 28 days or so, you may want to work on balancing your hormones to optimize your fertility and pregnancy journeys.

 The most important thing is to be consistent.
-Check each day at the same time and you can log it in a journal along with your basal body temperatures.
+Check each day at the same time and log it in a journal along with your basal body temperature.

 Charting Cervical Mucus Can Be Fun